Indians in France

 Indo-French people or Indians in France are residents from India in France, as well as people of Indian national origin.
 According to the Indian Ministry of External Affairs, there are an estimated 119,000 overseas Indians living in metropolitan France, in addition to 367,379 in the French overseas departments and regions of Guadeloupe, Réunion, Martinique and French Guiana.

 History

-A majority of France's minority ethnic Indian community originate from Chandernagor of West Bengal and Puducherry, the two former French colonies in India, mostly comprising Bengalis (from Chandernagor), Tamils, Malayalis as well as Telugus (from Pondicherry).
+A majority of France's minority ethnic Indian community originate from Chandernagore of West Bengal and the Union territory of Pondicherry, the two former French colonies in India, mostly comprising Bengalis (from Chandannagar), Tamils, Malayalis as well as Telugus (from Puducherry).

-Later arrivals to mainland France were mostly Gujaratis, Sindhis, Konkanis, Punjabis, a later wave of Keralites from Kerala state in South India (ethnolinguistically similar with those migrated from Karaikal district, Pondicherry) and also twice-migrant Indians from Mauritius (Biharis, Telugus, Marathis and Tamils), French Guiana (Tamils, Malayalis and Telugus), Guadeloupe (mostly Tamils), Seychelles (Tamils, Gujaratis and Biharis), Réunion (Tamils, Telugus and Gujaratis), Martinique (Tamils, Telugus, Punjabis, Gujaratis and Sindhis) and Madagascar (mostly Gujaratis).
+The Indo-French population also includes a significant number of twice-migrant communities.
+These include Mauritian Indians (Biharis, Tamils, Telugus and Marathis), Indo-Guadeloupeans, Indo-Martinicans, and communities from the Seychelles (Tamils, Gujaratis and Biharis), Réunion (Malbars and Zarabes), French Guiana, and Madagascar (mostly Gujaratis).
+Additionally, it comprises 'repatriates' (locally known as « rapatriés ») from former French Indochina and other decolonized French territories.

+Later immigrants to mainland France were drawn mostly from Gujarati, Sindhi, Konkani, and Punjabi backgrounds, with a subsequent wave of Keralites from the state of Kerala.
+Student and professional mobility also produced a local, diverse, and growing Indian NRI community.